Richard-Ott/WeCode/readme.md

 * SLHL_bias_plots: Run this script to recreate figures 3,5, and 7 in Ott et. al 2022.

-IF YOU WANT TO USE A CDF (chemical depletion fraction) INPUT, SWITCH TO THE CDF BRANCH OF THE REPOSITORY!
+# Important!
+If you want to use the CDF (chemical depletion fraction) input, switch to the CDF branch of the repository

 ## References
 Cite as: